 Freezing treatment (cryotherapy)

 Freezing warts may also be effective.
 Many GPs and practice nurses are skilled at this.
+You can also get private treatment with cryotherapy from podiatrists.
 Liquid nitrogen is commonly used.
 The nitrogen is sprayed on or applied to the wart.
 Liquid nitrogen is very cold and the freezing and thawing destroys the wart tissue.
 To clear the wart fully it can need up to 4-6 treatment sessions, sometimes more.
 Each treatment session is a couple of weeks or so apart.

 Freezing treatment can be painful.
 Sometimes a small blister develops for a day or so on the nearby skin after treatment.
 Also, there is a slight risk of scarring the nearby skin or nail or damaging underlying tissues such as tendons or nerves.
 It is not suitable for younger children or for people with poor circulation.